Data Centers in Norfolk

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no public cloud on-ramps located directly within Norfolk as of September 2025.
-Businesses connect to cloud providers primarily by extending their networks to the dense ecosystem in Ashburn, Virginia, via private fiber or wavelength services.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Norfolk as of September 2025.
+Secure, private connections to all major cloud providers are established via network extension to the primary North American interconnection hub in Ashburn, Virginia.

-Internet Exchange Points (IXPs) Public peering is limited within Norfolk.
-Most network peering is conducted privately between carriers or accomplished by connecting to the massive exchange points in Ashburn, such as DE-CIX and Equinix IX.
+Internet Exchange Points (IXPs): Public peering is limited in Norfolk.
+Most interconnection is handled privately between carriers or routed through the major exchange points in Ashburn.

 Power Analysis